dipanshgarg21/Academic-Research/README.md

 ### Research contributions
 * **Ecosystem framing.** The report synthesizes market penetration data (>80% awareness), usability challenges unique to conversational interfaces, and user personification behaviors (“para-friends”) to explain why trust was high even as privacy literacy lagged.
-* **Technical anatomy.** Detailed coverage of the cloud workflow—wake-word filters, ASR, NLU, response generators, and QA dashboards—shows exactly where human reviewers entered the loop and why their access rights became the weakest link.
+* **Technical anatomy.** Detailed coverage of the cloud workflow, wake-word filters, ASR, NLU, response generators, and QA dashboards, shows exactly where human reviewers entered the loop and why their access rights became the weakest link.
 * **Policy & design levers.** Literature cited in the report calls for layered privacy filters (e.g., wake-word plus “sensitive word banks”), fine-grained data retention controls, and transparency resets so that consumers can calibrate consent to actual risk.

 ### Applying the lessons